• Skip to primary navigation

 4. After successful installation, activate your plugin and enjoy the elevator ride!

-1. Download the Elevator plugin from the WordPress.org to your computer.
+1. Download the Elevator plugin from WordPress.org to your computer.

 2. Unzip the downloaded file.